MaastrichtU-IDS/AutoR2RML/README.md

 ```
 ## Run

+AutoR2RML will generate files to help you map your relational databases, CSV, TSV to a RDF target data model:

+* a R2RML `mapping.trig` file (at the location provided using `-o`) to generate generic RDF based on the data structure
+* a `template SPARQL query` file for each file/table mapped, to help the user start to write the SPARQL mappings required to transform the generic RDF generated to the target data model. e.g. `pharmgkb_drugs.tsv.rq`

 ### Docker

 #### Using Apache Drill for TSV files

+* The file paths provided to AutoR2RML will be used by the Apache Drill container, so make sure you are properly using the same shared volumes (`/data` by default)
-AutoR2RML uses by default the first row of the file as column labels to name the generic RDF properties.
-Uses `--column-header` to provide column labels if the first row is already data.
+* AutoR2RML uses by default the first row of the file as column labels to name the generic RDF properties.
+Uses `--column-header` to provide column labels if the first row is data.

 ```shell
 # Mappings to System.out